fram-lang/fram-doc/src/intro/named-parameters.md

 implies that functions with named parameters are not truly first-class values: they cannot be returned directly from functions.
-However, Fram allows a form of Rank-N types for all kinds of named parameters, so it allows functions with named parameters passed as arguments to other functions.
+However, Fram allows a form of Rank-N types for all kinds of named parameters, so it allows functions with named parameters to be passed as arguments to other functions.
 For example, the following function takes a function with named parameters as an argument and applies it.